dsl-logo

 Is negative gearing worth it?

-Negative gearing can be an effective strategy for investors looking to reduce their tax liability while capitalising on potential long-term capital growth (if they hold onto the property for long enough).
+But negative gearing can be an effective strategy for investors looking to reduce their tax liability while capitalising on potential long-term capital growth on eligible properties (if they hold onto the property for long enough).
 However, it’s only suitable for investors with sufficient cash flow during the negative gearing period to meet their loan repayments and cover other property expenses until they can claim their deductions at tax time each year, according to Mark Chapman.

 Negative gearing doesn’t come without risks